2019 Porsche 718 Boxster Spyder spy shots

 Porsche’s 718 Boxster and Cayman have just received the GTS treatment.
 But the German sports car marque is already working on the next rung up the ladder, the new 718 Boxster Spyder and Cayman GT4.

 Shown here is a prototype for the Boxster Spyder.
-The car is being developed alongside a new Cayman GT4 and should make its debut next year, as a 2019 model.
+The car is being developed alongside a new Cayman GT4 and should make its debut soon, as a 2019 model.

 It’s easy to spot this as the Spyder due to the characteristic rear humps behind what’s almost certain to be a minimalist cabin.
 The roof will also be unique to the Spyder, chosen due to its streamlined design and lightweight properties.
 The design is a tribute to the 718 Spyder from the 1960s.